Tokushōryū Makoto: Fighting style

-Tokushōryū is a oshi-sumo wrestler, preferring thrusting and pushing (tsuki/oshi) techniques to fighting on the mawashi or belt.
-His most common winning kimarite are yori-kiri (force out) and oshi-dashi (push out).
-While he was a member of Kitanoumi stable, head coach Kitanoumi encouraged him to go for a left hand inside grip on the belt, hidari-yotsu, recognizing his power, and this is the technique he used in his championship winning match against Takakeisho in January 2020.
+Tokushōryū was an oshi-sumo wrestler, preferring thrusting and pushing (tsuki/oshi) techniques to fighting on the mawashi or belt.
+His most common winning kimarite were yori-kiri (force out) and oshi-dashi (push out).
+While he was a member of Kitanoumi stable (2010–2012, while Kise stable was briefly dissolved), head coach Kitanoumi encouraged him to go for a left hand inside grip on the belt, hidari-yotsu, recognizing his power, and this is the technique he used in his championship winning match against Takakeisho in January 2020.

 Personal life

 Tokushōryū was married in June 2016, with the wedding reception in February 2017.